Advisory — OpenAI Enterprise Licensing

 Build Material-Adverse-Change Exit Rights

 Include a clause allowing you to terminate or renegotiate if OpenAI makes material changes to pricing, policies, data handling, or service levels that adversely affect your organisation.
-Define "material change" specifically — a price increase exceeding a defined threshold, any modification to data usage rights, any reduction in indemnification coverage, or any change to model availability.
-Negotiate a 90-day minimum notice period for any policy changes (versus the current 30 days) and a 60-day review window during which you can evaluate the impact and exercise exit rights without penalty.
+Define "material change" specifically: a price increase exceeding a defined threshold, any modification to data usage rights, any reduction in indemnification coverage, or any change to model availability.
+Negotiate a 90-day minimum notice period for any policy changes (versus the current 30 days) and a 60-day review window.

 5